cortex-js/cortexjs.io/src/docs/compute-engine.md

 ```

-The Compute Engine is for anyone who wants to make technical computing apps
-in the browser or in server-side environments such as Node: educators,
-students, scientists and engineers.

 **Note:** To use the Compute Engine you must write JavaScript code.
 This guide
 assumes you are familiar with JavaScript or TypeScript.{.notice--info}